rbowen/presentations/betterfm/slides.md

 Three virtues of a human: Diligence, patience, and humility

 Impatience with a question comes across as disrespect for the questioner.
-Perhaps it’s time to turn your talents elsewhere
+Perhaps it’s time to turn your talents elsewhere.

 ---
 ## Stupid questions?
 ![stupid](images/stupid.jpg)